-Read more about "Community Walks – Join us!"Proactive Neighborhood Planning to Improve the Pedestrian Environment
+Read more about "A Walk, a Bus Ride, and a New Way of Seeing Our Streets "Proactive Neighborhood Planning to Improve the Pedestrian Environment

 Planning and building streets and neighborhoods that are walkable and pedestrian friendly is a long process.
 In Madison, as in communities around the country, the list of local roads that need attention is long, and the budget for planning and reconstruction is stretched thin.